RichardMidnight/pi-safe/README.md

  - Seems to support backing up the live boot SD-card.
 You have to enable "allow root backup".
     CAUTION: Reboot first, close everything and don't use the system while it is backing up!
 Send your backup image to a different drive!

- - Files are compatible with RPI Imager that comes with the pi.

  - Create a library of your own pi images, then restore them to whatever device you want, whenever you want.